 8 Uses for Reclaimed Wood in Your Atlanta Home02/04/2016Dan Taylor This could very well come as a revelation to you, but reclaimed wood is finding all kinds of uses with Atlanta homeowners, who apparently gravitate toward its natural look and how wonderfully it complements their home décor.
 It’s a new way to upgrade weathered wood and, at the same time express your one-of-a-kind style.
 Reclaimed wood products draw one’s gaze whether you’ve featured it on a wall, your cabinets, or even your windows.
 Want to know how you can best employ reclaimed wood?
 We‘ve got 8 superb ideas for you – each and every one applied to gorgeous effect in Atlanta homes.
 1. Outfit Your Windows with Reclaimed Wood Now here’s a first you’ll appreciate: reclaimed wood is at last available to you in a window treatment.
 Sunburst Shutters now offers a plantation shutter made from certified reclaimed wood.
 We partnered with Stikwood, an FSC-certified company, to provide superb reclaimed wood of vibrant character from which to construct these shutters.
 In truth, Sunburst is the only company offering reclaimed wood shutters in the Atlanta area.
 We took the reclaimed wood you love and used it to create a louvered shutter that’s incredibly beautiful and remarkably functional at the same time.
 Reclaimed wood can make for a most unique window treatment.
 You’ve got a head start, for sure, when your reclaimed wood shutters are themselves masterpieces.
 And Sunburst makes sure they are.
 You’ll find that their smooth, simple operation is as gratifying as their appearance.
-Tilt the louvers open to allow more light.
+Tilt the louvers open to brighten up the room’s interior.
 And tilt them closed to better reveal the weathered look of reclaimed wood on your window.
 If we’ve piqued your interest, you’ll want to look deeper into reclaimed wood for windows in Atlanta 2.
 Redo Your Walls with Reclaimed Wood If it’s excitement you want in your home, reclaimed wood [[brings it inside like nothing else|delivers it in the way only natural resources can|will provide it as few other décor choices do|can bring it in with remarkable effectiveness|has more of it to offer than just about any other wood option.
 Reclaimed wood paneling accentuates your wall and adds a comforting ambiance to the room.
 It doesn’t matter if you have a TV, bookcase, fireplace, or artwork to call attention to, a reclaimed wood wall will look fantastic behind it and create precisely the effect you you want.
 3. Reclaimed Wood and Floors Looking to redo a floor in your house?
 Lots of wood flooring can lend warmth to a room, but flooring of reclaimed wood has a singular beauty so much dependent on the time – usually decades – the wood has remained in its natural habitat.
 No matter if you like the great outdoors or just like the look of weathered wood, you’ll go into your happy dance for sure when you see what a reclaimed wood floor can do to upgrade your home.
-4. Reclaimed Wood for Cabinets What better time could present itself to re-do your kitchen cabinets now that better-quality reclaimed wood is so popular and easily accessible?
+4. Reclaimed Wood for Cabinets Considering the reclaimed wood’s growing popularity, now is the ideal time to spruce up your kitchen cabinets.
 It’s the natural way to revitalize your kitchen completely.
 Each panel of reclaimed wood relates a remarkable story – of decades [[spent in an old building, for example, or as part of a barn or fence.
 And a bit of that story will linger on in your reclaimed wood cabinets, crossing your mind every time you’re around them.
 5. Reclaimed Wood Makes a Great Table Tabletops built of reclaimed wood can lend a contemporary, assuredly different look to your dining room or home office.
 Marry the reclaimed wood’s natural tones and textures with your décor scheme to achieve a consistent, agreeable look that fulfills your expectations – at the same time it elicits praise from guests!
-6. Using Reclaimed Wood for Bookcases Apart from the value we assign them otherwise, books make wonderful decorative pieces.
+6. Using Reclaimed Wood for Bookcases Never mind what other things we might think about them, books make wonderful decorative pieces.
 Leather, vinyl, buckram, or paperbound books and those with colorful dust jackets look good on a coffee or end table, on a bookshelf, or in a large bookcase.
 Their delightful variety is both distinguished and complemented in bookcases of natural wood, too.
 And bookcases of reclaimed wood, with their natural colors, knots, holes, scratches, and other traits, are an especially unusual, one-of-a-kind décor item.
 7. Reclaimed Wood as a Frame The muted, natural look of reclaimed wood is ideal for picture frames.
 It actually can enhance your favorite artwork and most cherished photos in a most exciting manner.
 What’s equally worthy of your attention is that frames of reclaimed wood can be put together in a multitude of styles, thus they’ll match just about any décor scheme.
 8. Redo Your Headboard in Reclaimed Wood Not much can reinvent the look of a bedroom like a ingeniously designed and constructed headboard.
 Today, when renovating, people are just as inclined to attach a headboard to the wall behind their bed as they are to attach one directly to the bed itself.
 However you prefer it, a headboard consisting of reclaimed wood planking can be particularly breathtaking.
 It’s natural coloring and imperfections make it work for an expansive range of styles, from antique to modern.
 With reclaimed wood, you’ll discover there aren’t any limits on your imagination to get in the way of you creating the headboard that dreams are made of!
 Inspiration Comes Easy with Reclaimed Wood We hope we’ve inspired you with these 8 ideas for making use of reclaimed wood.
 But we have even more ideas for you – ideas that blend well with the reclaimed wood shutters we alone offer in Atlanta.
 Our people stand ready to show you samples of our shutters, answer your questions, and help you explore lots of other great design ideas.
 Contact us at 404-962-8517 to arrange your free in-home design consultation at your convenience!